A Penny in Your Shoe on Your Wedding Day

 Looking to add a little extra tradition to your wedding day?
-Try inserting a penny in your shoe.
+You could try inserting a penny in your shoe.

 Chances are, that you’ve probably heard the phrase “something old, something new, something borrowed, something blue,” lending itself to an age-old tradition followed by many a bride.